 They had the funds, so surely, the mural was now a given, right?
 Wrong.

-The problem here?
-First of all, legally, you can’t make an arbitrary decision about art, which they did; “we’re not against murals, we just want to wait until something more appropriate comes along” was the abbreviated version of their decision, meaning their vote was not at all content neutral, which a court would have had a heyday with.
+The problem is this: Legally, you can’t make an arbitrary decision about art, which they did.
+“We’re not against murals, we just want to wait until something more appropriate comes along” was the abbreviated version of their decision, meaning their vote was not at all content neutral, which a court would have had a heyday with.
 Secondly, original art is covered under the First Amendment.
-If this sound familiar, it’s because it is an all-too-familiar tale: It’s exactly what the Manchester HZC attempted to do with the American flag mural.
+It’s almost a carbon copy of what we faced when the Manchester HZC attempted to do with the American flag mural.

-Technically, the building owner would have to be the one to legally challenge such an uninformed decision—or just say, go ahead and paint it as so many business owners often do—and would win that challenge easily, with it likely not even going to court, but we understand why the Painted Dragonfly owners didn’t want to go there with as small a town as Nolensville is.
+Technically, the building owner would have to be the one to legally challenge such an uninformed decision—or just say, go ahead and paint it, as so many business owners often do—and would win that challenge easily, with it likely not even going to court.
+But we know how delicate relationships are in small towns (we’re from one, after all) and understand why the Painted Dragonfly owners didn’t want to go there.
+I do hope they get a mural someday!

 Instead, Debbie and Ross moved on.
 There was not a challenge these two would not overcome.